 The major headline on the top of your display should include: the title, the student(s) name(s), and the college/department/faculty sponsor(s) name(s).
 These should be a minimum of 50 mm (2") (142 pt.) block style letters.
 The use of one type font is recommended.
 Choose a font that is san serif, not decorative.
 Bold blocky text works well.
 Avoid fonts that strain the eye.
 Just because you can use them doesn't mean you should.
 Color, bold face and underline are far better than mixed fonts or italicized words used for emphasis.

 The poster is primarily visual; use text to support the graphics.
-A target to aim for is 20% text, 40% graphics and 40% empty space--which consisting of borders, margins and paragraph separations.
+A target to aim for is 20% text, 40% graphics and 40% white space--which consisting of borders, margins and paragraph separations.

 There are a number of conventions in poster design and it can be a good idea to follow them.
 People tend to read a poster either from left to right (in rows) or from up to down (in columns) in a logical order.
 Generally, you should lay out your poster material in vertical columns so people can follow your story as they move from left to right.
 Use the center area of the display area for methods used and results.